 In May 2021, the Department of Civil Engineering graduated 14 students with a Bachelor's of Engineering – Civil Engineering degree.

-Completion of the master of engineering degree program in civil engineering is important for entry into the profession in any of the specialized areas discussed above.
+Completion of the master of engineering degree program with a concentration in civil engineering is important for entry into the profession in any of the specialized areas discussed above.
 The civil engineering department offers many graduate level courses in the cited areas, such as structural, geotechnical, hydraulic and environmental engineering.